The Gardiner Brothers and the Mercantile Foundations of Tudor Ascension: A Reexamination of the 1485 Coup at Bosworth

 The City-Hanse Axis: Coup d'État as Commercial Reckoning

-In retrospect, Bosworth emerges less as a clash of crowns than a ledger's verdict: the Gardiners, abetted by Hanseatic ledgers, The City and it's guilds transmuted wool into into the throne for the Lancaster claimants, heralding an era where commerce, not chivalry, scripted the annals of power.
+By 1489, upon Richard's death, the brothers' maneuvers had entrenched a mercantile-Tudor symbiosis.
+In retrospect, Bosworth emerges less as a clash of crowns than a ledger's verdict: the Gardiners, abetted by Hanseatic ledgers, transmuted wool into the throne, heralding an era where commerce, not chivalry, scripted the annals of power.

 Primary sources consulted include the Paston Letters (British Library, Add.
 MS 27442–27447) and Croyland Chronicle Continuations (Ingulph, 1486).
 All translations from Latin and Middle English are the author's, adhering to Chicago Manual of Style, 17th ed.
 (2017).